Reaching Across Illinois Library System (RAILS)

 A. Authorized signatories are by title the RAILS Board President, Vice-President, Secretary, Treasurer, RAILS Executive Director and RAILS Associate Executive Director.

 B. Financial transactions for expenses up to a $10,000 limit require one signature.
 Financial transactions over $10,000 require two signatures, one of which must be by one of the above Board Member signatories.
 All financial transactions will be reported to the RAILS Board at its regularly scheduled meeting.
-Personnel-related items will be paid twice per month or monthly depending on payment schedule.
+Personnel-related items will be paid in accordance with RAILS payroll schedule or monthly depending on payment schedule.
 A payment cycle of no more than once a week will be used for all other financial transactions.

 C. Members of the RAILS Board, the RAILS Executive Director, and all RAILS employees who have direct supervisory authority over or direct responsibility for contracts entered into by RAILS in the amount of $1,000 or greater shall be required to file statements of economic interest with the appropriate county clerk or state authorities.
-RAILS will provide the Illinois State Library with the names of all RAILS Board of Directors members and staff who have filed a Statement of Economic Interest within seven days after the deadline for filing.
+RAILS will provide to the Illinois State Library, as part of its annual application, a copy of all RAILS Board of Directors members and staff filed Statement of Economic Interests.

 A. The objective is to invest all funds under RAILS' control in a manner which will provide the highest investment return using authorized instruments (see Section E.1.c), while meeting the System's daily cash flow demands and in conformance with the Illinois Public Funds Investment Act (30 ILCS 235/2.5).

 B. The RAILS Executive Director is responsible for recommending to the RAILS Board financial institutions (e.g., Illinois Funds, banks, savings and loan, credit unions and other non-banks) that will be the depositories for RAILS.
 The RAILS Board will select financial institutions and will annually review the selection of depositories.
 Any financial institution, upon meeting the requirements of the Illinois Compiled Statutes and of this policy, may request to become a depository for RAILS funds.
 RAILS will take into consideration security, size, location, financial condition, service, fees, competitiveness, and the community relations involvement of the financial institution when choosing depositories.
-The RAILS Executive Director shall authorize investment of funds in such institutions.
+The RAILS Executive Director or Associate Executive Director and one board officer may authorize investment of funds in such institutions as approved by the RAILS Board.
+Authorized investment transactions shall be executed by Finance Department personnel with appropriate internal control procedures involving two or more individuals.
 RAILS funds not currently needed for operating expenses shall be invested as permitted by law.

 C. Management and administrative responsibility for the investment program is hereby delegated to the RAILS Executive Director.
 The RAILS Executive Director is responsible for establishing internal controls and written operational procedures designed to prevent loss, theft or misuse of funds.